lorians22/ChickenMap/README.md

     - Press `Enter` to save the annotated image and resume the video.

-    - Press `Esc` to exit without saving the annotated image and resume the video.
+    - Press `Esc` to cancel annotating and resume the video.

     - Annotations will stay on screen for 5 seconds by default.

   - Annotated images are saved in the `annotated_images/<timestamp>` directory, where `<timestamp>` is the system date/time when you ran the program.
 You can find these .jpg files in the `ChickenMap-main/` folder.
 Filenames are based on the timestamp in the top-left corner of the video; annotations at the same timestamp are given a `_#` suffix to prevent overwriting.

 ## Usage